stijnstroeve/gaitpedia/README.md

 # gaitpedia
-A simple a fun project.
+A simple a fun project that was made in just a couple of hours.